Skip to main content

 Income tax*

-Above this band income is taxable at 45% (or 39.35% for dividends) (tax deducted at source can be offset).
+The trust rate of income tax is 45% (or 39.35% for dividends) any tax deducted at source can be offset.
 Where dividend income is distributed to beneficiaries this will be classed as trust income, not dividend income and cannot be offset against any available dividend allowance they have.

 Capital gains tax (CGT)